Rules for Traditional and Roth IRA contributions

 However, by having more than one account, you might also pay multiple trustee and bookkeeping fees.

 No matter how many accounts you have, your total annual contributions can’t be more than the maximum allowable limit.
-This is 5500 in 2017.
-If you’re age 50 or older, the maximum is 6500.

-Moving your money around
+IRA rules – Moving your money around

 You don’t have to keep your IRAs in the same accounts from your contribution date to your retirement date.
 You can move your money around to take advantage of changes in the market or in your investment philosophy.